-SOUTH AFRICAN RADIO LEAGUE NEWS SUNDAY 22 JANUARY 2017
+SOUTH AFRICAN RADIO LEAGUE NEWS FOR SUNDAY 21 APRIL 2019

 Good morning and welcome to the weekly news bulletin of the South African Radio League read by ................ [your name, call sign and QTH]